tarrun-10/TARP/TARP Review 1.md

 The vision of an online porter booking system is to streamline the process of hiring a porter by providing a platform that allows users to easily find, book, and pay for the services of porters.
-By implementing the latest technologies we will attract the customers in large scale by making it extremely user friendly and convinient.
+By implementing the latest technologies we will attract the customers in large scale by making it extremely user friendly and making it easier for users of all age categories.

 ### **Problem Discription**